shailenmishra/teaching-docs/engl1j/schedule.md

 - Discussion of [Sample Rhetorical Analysis](https://owl.excelsior.edu/argument-and-critical-thinking/argument-analysis/argument-analysis-sample-rhetorical-analysis/) from the Excelsior Online Writing Lab.
 The pdf with annotations can be found [at this link](https://owl.excelsior.edu/wp-content/uploads/2018/05/SampleRhetoricalAnalysis.pdf).
 - Revisit the project 1 handout and learn how to perform rhetorical analysis to meet project's expectations
 - Revise your paragraph of rhetorical analysis for P1 and continue your work

+{: .homework }
-> Homework: 1) Read the assigned readings for the next class; 2) Peruse and familiarize yourself with [different writing/communication genres](https://drive.google.com/drive/folders/15Lf5z1LWarVTkGtyBVvrDC3eyCnQoM31?usp=share_link) used by Swarthmore's Office of Sustainability and bring questions to class for guest speaker
+> 1) Read the assigned readings for the next class; 2) Peruse and familiarize yourself with [different writing/communication genres](https://drive.google.com/drive/folders/15Lf5z1LWarVTkGtyBVvrDC3eyCnQoM31?usp=share_link) used by Swarthmore's Office of Sustainability and bring questions to class for guest speaker

 ### Feb 12